-The following are the positions that are designated as Mandatory Reporters within BIE:
+The following are the positions that are designated as Mandatory Reporters at TRS:

 - Teachers

 - School counselors

 - Instructional aides

-- Teacher's aides
+- · Teacher's aides

 - Teacher's assistants

 - Bus drivers

 - Administrative officers

 - Child welfare and attendance supervisors

 - Truancy officers

 - Child day care workers

 - Psychiatrists

 - Psychologists

 - Psychological assistants

-- · Licensed or unlicensed marriage, family, or child counselors
+- Licensed or unlicensed marriage, family, or child counselors

-Additional Mandated Reporters that may have an impact on BIE positions include:
+Additional Mandated Reporters that may have an impact on TRS positions include:

 - Nurses/physicians/surgeons

 - Dentists/dental hygienists

 - Optometrists

-- · Medical examiners
+- Medical examiners

 - EMTs/paramedics

-- · Health care providers
+- Health care providers

-- · Head Start teachers
+- Head Start teachers

-- Public assistance workers
+- Public assistance works

-- Group home, day care, Home Living Staff House
+- · Group home, day care, residential workers

-- parent/dorm staff
+- House parent/dorm staff

-- .
-Social workers
+- Social workers

-- .
-Mental health personnel
+- Mental health personnel

-- .
-Law enforcement officers
+- Law enforcement officers

 - Probation officers

 - Juvenile rehabilitation or detention workers

-- · Personnel responsible for enforcing laws and judicial orders
+- Personnel responsible for enforcing laws and judicial orders

 2.1.A.
-Persons engaged in the following professions and activities are also subject to the mandatory reporting suspected child abuse:
+Persons engaged in the following professions and activities are also subject to the mandatory reporting of child abuse or suspected abuse:

-- Alcohol or drug treatment personnel; - Persons performing a healing role or practicing the healing arts;

-- Guidance personnel; - School officials, i.e., anyone who has management oversight of a school; and - School administrators, i.e., anyone working in an official capacity at a school
+- Alcohol or drug treatment personnel; - Persons performing a healing role or practicing the healing arts; - Guidance personnel; - · School officials, i.e., anyone who has management oversight of a school; and - School administrators, i.e., anyone working in an official capacity at a school

 2.1.B.
-In addition to the positions and activities specifically identified in the above sections, all Federal employees and contractor employees within BIE have a duty to report any suspicion of child abuse for any Indian child for whom they have a responsibility.
+In addition to the positions and activities specifically identified in the above sections, all Federal employees and contractor employees at TRS also have a duty to report any reasonable suspicion of child abuse for any Indian child for which they have responsibility.